Stavropol: History

 It was founded on October 22, 1777, following the Russo-Turkish War of 1768–1774, as a military encampment, and was granted city status in 1785.
 Prince Grigory Potemkin, who founded Stavropol as one of ten fortresses built between Azov and Mozdok at the request of Catherine the Great, played a leading role in the creation of the city.
 Don Cossacks, particularly those from the Khopersky Regiment, settled the area in and around the cities of Stavropol and Georgiyevsk with a mission to defend borders of the Empire.

 Alexander I in 1809 invited several Armenian families to settle by the fortress, in order to encourage trade in the region.

 Stavropol's strategic location aided the Russian Empire's conquest of the Caucasus.
 By the early 19th century the city grew into a busy trade center of the North Caucasus.
 In 1843, an Episcopal see of the Russian Orthodox Church was established in Stavropol and in 1847 the city became the seat of Stavropol Governorate.

 During the Russian Civil War the city changed hands several times and finally was captured by the Red Army from the Volunteer Army of general Anton Denikin on February 29, 1920.
 The city was renamed Voroshilovsk on May 5, 1935, after Kliment Voroshilov, but the original name was restored by decree on January 12, 1943.

 World War II took a heavy toll on the city.
 Between August 3, 1942, and January 21, 1943, Stavropol was occupied by the Germans and its airport was used as a base for the Luftwaffe (German air force) to bomb Soviet oil supplies in Grozny.
 The Germans operated a subcamp of the Dulag 102 prisoner-of-war camp in the city.
 The city was liberated by the Soviet Army in January 1943.

-Natural gas has been extracted near the city since 1946, and a pipeline was later built to supply Moscow.
+Natural gas began to be extracted near the city in 1946, and a pipeline was later built to supply Moscow.